zll-hust/Uncertainty-Modeling-and-Optimization/README.md

 ## About Me

-Hang Zhou, undergraduate of Huazhong University of Science & Technology, major in Management Science.
+Hang Zhou, an undergraduate student of Huazhong University of Science & Technology, major in Management Science.
 Now I'm working for certainty/uncertainty operations research algorithm design.